Enumerative and Distributional Results for $d$-combining Tree-Child Networks: General Networks

 where the binomial coefficient counts the number of ways of adding back the $d-1$ occurrences of $\omega_n$ after two $\omega_n$'s have been added, one before the last $\omega_m$ and one at the end of the word.
 By Definition~\ref{def-words} these first $d-1$ occurrences of $\omega_n$ may be anywhere. \end{proof}

 The recurrence from the above proposition combined with Theorem~\ref{formula-TC} allows one to compute values of $\mathrm{TC}_{n,k}^{(d)}$ for small values of $n,k,d$; see Appendix~\ref{App-A}.
-Also, like this, we can recover the table for $\mathrm{TC}_{n,k}^{(2)}$ from \cite{CaZh} which was computed in that paper with a much more computation-intensive approach (which will be explained in Appendix~\ref{App-B}).
+Also, like this, we can recover the table for $\mathrm{TC}_{n,k}^{(2)}$ from \cite{CaZh} which was computed in that paper with a much more computation-intensive approach (which is explained in Appendix~\ref{App-B}).